CyberShanks/SackTrail/readME.md

 # SackTrail

-## Project by Shashank Mishra, Dhananjay Gaur
+## Project by Shashank Mishra, Dhananjay Gaur, Katari Prajeet Yadav

 To start the project use the following command to start the apache server